nordtheme/visual-studio-code/CONTRIBUTING.md

 ## Branch Organization

-Nord Visual Studio Code uses the [gitflow][gitflow] branching model.
+Nord Visual Studio Code uses the [gitflow][] branching model.
 The repository consists of two core branches with an infinite development lifecycle:

 - `master` - The source code of `HEAD` always reflects a tagged release version.
 - `develop` - The default branch where the source code of `HEAD` always reflects a state with the latest development state.